EngqvistLab/Supplemetenary_scripts_datasets_R2LG/EvaluateClassicalModels/README.md

 ### Description
-This script evaluates six
+This script evaluates six classical machine learning algorithms on feature-sets obtained for protein sequences in the Topt dataset.

 #### Usage:
 ```
 python run_model_evaluation.py infile.csv outdir
 ```

-`infile.csv` is an input comma-sperated file with first column as index and last column is the target column.
+The scripts rely on an input file `infile.csv`, which should be comma-separated with first column as index and last column is the target column, i.e. the response variable (Topt).
 Other columns are the features.
+Depending on the analysis being carried out these will be from iFeature or UniRep embeddings.
+The file is not provided here due to space constraints, but can easily be generated with scripts and data in the `EnzymeTopt` folder.
 The script will firstly standardize each column and then test the performance of six different regression models via a nested cross validation approach.
 Those six models are:

 ```python
 sklearn.linear_model.LinearRegression